International airports in Israel. Israel airports for international flights

 • Haifa;

-Description of the main airports
+Description of main airports

 How many airports are there in Tel Aviv